 Add the milk, red wine and the bay leaf.
 Bring to the boil, simmer 5 minutes

-Add the stock, vegeta, tomatoes and pancetta.
-Bring back to the boil, reduce the heat to low, simmer, uncovered, for 1 1/2 to 2 hours.
-After 1 hour of simmering, taste, then add some salt and pepper.
+Add the stock, tomatoes and pancetta.
+Bring back to the boil, reduce the heat to low, simmer for 1 1/2 hours.
+After 1 hour of simmering add some salt and pepper.

 Once the sauce is done, check seasoning once more.
 Stir the sauce through the pasta.
 Allow 5 minutes for the pasta to absorb some of the sauce.
 Serve.